Dirkster99/fsc/InplaceEditBoxLib/README.md

 ### IsReadOnly property ###

 The edit-in-place control supports a Boolean **IsReadonly** dependency property to lock individual items from being renamed.
 Default is **false** meaning every item is editable unless binding defines somtheing else.

+### IsEditableOnDoubleClick ###

+Editing the string that is displayed with the edit-in-place control can be triggered with a time 'double click'.
+This double click can be configured to occur in a certain time frame.
+There are 2 double dependency properties that can be setup to consume only those double clicks with a time frame that is larger than **MinimumClickTime** but smaller than **MaximumClickTime**.

+Default values for **MinimumClickTime** and **MaximumClickTime** are 300 ms and 700 ms, respectively.

+The **IsEditableOnDoubleClick** boolean dependency property can be setup to dermine whether double clicks are evaluated for editing or not.
+Default is true.

 ### IsEditable property ###